jojusimz/GEMINI/README.md

         * Gaussian derivative pulse

-   * Provides option to run batch of simulations in automated manner
+   * Provides option to run batch of simulations in an automated manner

-   * Stable Perfectly Matched Layer implementation for all parameter choices
+   * **Stable Perfectly Matched Layer implementation for all parameter choices!!**

 ## C++ Source Code Features: